 Some fear that legalization will equate to more DUI-marijuana cases.
 And their unstated premise is that more people will use marijuana because of legalization.
 This, in turn, will lead to more DUI-marijuana cases, they say.
 But let’s take a look at that premise, first.

-Will legalization lead to significantly higher rates of marijuana usage in Minnesota?
+Will legalization lead to higher rates of marijuana use in Minnesota?

 A majority of Americans have used marijuana at least once in their lifetime.